tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/resources/index.md

 * [The Git website](http://git-scm.com/) - lots of videos and resources to learn git
 * [GitHub Bootcamp](https://help.github.com/categories/54/articles) - series of articles on basic GitHub use
 * [GitHub Guides](https://guides.github.com/) - series of guides on further GitHub use
+* [Interactive Git Cheat Sheet](http://ndpsoftware.com/git-cheatsheet.html) - a bit hard to follow at first glance, but very deep

 #### Tutorials/Exercises/Games